 The UK storms will take it in turns to be girls' or boys' names.

-In America and other parts of the world, big storms and hurricanes already have names.
 Strangely, research shows that hurricanes with female names are more likely to hurt more people than those with males names.

 Scientists think that's because people find female names less threatening.

 They will be taken from the list in alphabetical order.

 But there are no storms that start with the letters Q, U, X, Y and Z.

 That's because the US National Hurricane Centre leave out names that begin with these letters.